-- Adequate lands should be zoned to meet the anticipated development needs of the economy and society in the county within the lifetime of the plan. - Zoned land should be provided at appropriate locations in the town and serviced to accommodate the expected growth in population over the plan period and thus reposition the town as an economic driver within the south west Meath area.
+Adequate lands should be zoned to meet the anticipated development needs of the economy and society in the county within the lifetime of the plan.

-4 Formerly the Department of the Environment, Heritage & Local Government (DoECLG)
+&lt;sup>3 Formerly the Department of the Environment, Heritage & Local Government (DoECLG)

-- Zoning should be designed to promote particular classes of land uses in appropriate locations to give residents, businesses and developers a degree of certainty. - Development should generally be encouraged which promote concepts of brownfield redevelopment, sequential approach and ensuring efficient use of urban lands. - The zoning strategy advocates the movement to mixed use zones and away from the use of single or mono zoning in such circumstances.
+- Zoned land should be provided at appropriate locations in the town and serviced to accommodate the expected growth in population over the plan period and thus reposition the town as an economic driver within the south west Meath area. - Zoning should be designed to promote particular classes of land uses in appropriate locations to give residents, businesses and developers a degree of certainty. - Development should generally be encouraged which promote concepts of brownfield redevelopment, sequential approach and ensuring efficient use of urban lands. - The zoning strategy advocates the movement to mixed use zones and away from the use of single or mono zoning in such circumstances.